 Should you decide to postpone your wedding day, we have listed the following steps to take in moving your big day, and would reiterate once more to postpone rather than cancel wherever possible.

 Communication is going to be key in each step of the process.
 The first port of call is your wedding insurance company to inform them that you intend to postpone your wedding and to find out exactly what your policy does – and does not – cover you for.
-Study your documents carefully, including the small print, regarding venue cancellations, spread of infectious disease and government lockdown.
+Study your documents carefully, including the small print.

 Next, contact your venue to discuss both their position and your plans to postpone.
 Ask if they know what month they now hope to host weddings again, and what dates are available for you to move your celebrations to.
 Remember that they are dealing with the ever-changing date line too, and will be likely to have a lot of couples to deal with simultaneously.